y-kubach/multiplayer-ASCII/README.md

 # Multiplayer ASCII
-### terminal, bombs, and multiplayer.
-What more could you want.
+### terminal, bombs, and multiplayer, what more could you want.

 ##### Requires: Python 3 with pip and virtualenv (venv)